rajachakraborti/rajachakraborti.github.io/README.md

 There is a redundant api call which is happening, on click of edit.
 The data could have been passed to edit component by a service.
 But, I wanted to implement the forkJoin to call multiple api at once and show the next route only when both are resolved.

+Some components can be moved to shared from core.